labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 I decided to ask the authors of Py-Pkgs and Hypermodern Python cookiecutter template why they choose underscore and hyphen accordingly.

 **Py-Pkgs**
-Co-author of the Py-Pckg template, [Tomas Beuzen](https://www.tomasbeuzen.com/), [answers](https://github.com/py-pkgs/py-pkgs-cookiecutter/issues/48) about their choice:
+Co-author of the Py-Pkgs template, [Tomas Beuzen](https://www.tomasbeuzen.com/), [answers](https://github.com/py-pkgs/py-pkgs-cookiecutter/issues/48) about their choice:
 > ...because it is simpler, less cognitive-load (esp. for the beginner), and to us, it seems logical.`

 Tomas also provides an interesting [link](https://developers.google.com/style/filenames) that Google now explicitly recommends using hyphens in file and directory names in their developer documentation (but they don't explain why).